1993–94 Phoenix Suns season

 The 1993–94 Phoenix Suns season was the 26th season for the Phoenix Suns in the National Basketball Association.

+Season summary

+Off-season

 During the off-season, the Suns signed free agents; A.C.
 Green, who won two NBA championships with the Los Angeles Lakers in the 1980s, and also signed Joe Kleine.

-The Suns were led by Paul Westphal, in his second year as their head coach.
+Regular season

-The team got off to a 15–3 start to the regular season after a 7-game winning streak in December, and held a 31–15 record at the All-Star break.
+With the addition of Green, the Suns got off to a 15–3 start to the regular season after a seven-game winning streak in December, and later on held a 31–15 record at the All-Star break.
 At mid-season, the team signed free agent and second-year guard Elliot Perry.
-The Suns won their final seven games of the season, finishing in second place in the Pacific Division with a 56–26 record, and earning the third seed in the Western Conference.
+The Suns won their final seven games of the season, and finished in second place in the Pacific Division with a 56–26 record, earning the third seed in the Western Conference; the team qualified for the NBA playoffs for the sixth consecutive year.

-Reigning MVP Charles Barkley averaged 21.6 points, 11.2 rebounds and 1.6 steals per game in 65 games, missing 17 due to a quadriceps tendon injury, while Kevin Johnson averaged 20.0 points, 9.5 assists and 1.9 steals per game.
-In addition, Cedric Ceballos showed improvement, averaging 19.1 points and 6.5 rebounds per game, but only appeared in 53 games due to a foot injury sustained during the preseason, while three-point specialist Dan Majerle contributed 16.5 points and 1.6 steals per game, and led the league with 192 three-point field goals, and Green provided the team with 14.7 points and 9.2 rebounds per game.
-Meanwhile, second-year center Oliver Miller provided with 9.2 points, 6.9 rebounds and 1.8 blocks per game, Danny Ainge contributed 8.9 points per game off the bench, and Mark West averaged 4.7 points and 3.6 rebounds per game.
+Reigning MVP Charles Barkley averaged 21.6 points, 11.2 rebounds, 4.6 assists and 1.6 steals per game in 65 games, missing 17 due to a quadriceps tendon injury, while Kevin Johnson averaged 20.0 points, 9.5 assists and 1.9 steals per game.
+In addition, Cedric Ceballos showed improvement, averaging 19.1 points and 6.5 rebounds per game, but only appeared in 53 games due to a preseason foot injury, while three-point specialist Dan Majerle contributed 16.5 points and 1.6 steals per game, and led the league with 192 three-point field goals, and Green provided the team with 14.7 points and 9.2 rebounds per game.
+Meanwhile, second-year center Oliver Miller provided with 9.2 points, 6.9 rebounds, 3.5 assists and 1.8 blocks per game, Danny Ainge contributed 8.9 points per game off the bench, Mark West averaged 4.7 points and 3.6 rebounds per game, and Perry contributed 3.9 points and 4.6 assists per game in 27 games.

-During the NBA All-Star weekend at the Target Center in Minneapolis, Minnesota, Barkley and Johnson were both selected for the 1994 NBA All-Star Game, as members of the Western Conference All-Star team, although Barkley did not participate due to injury; it was the eighth All-Star selection for Barkley, and the third and final selection for Johnson.
+During the NBA All-Star weekend at the Target Center in Minneapolis, Minnesota, Barkley and Johnson were both selected for the 1994 NBA All-Star Game, as members of the Western Conference All-Star team, although Barkley did not participate due to injury; it was the eighth All-Star selection for Barkley, and the third and final All-Star appearance for Johnson.
 Both players were also named to the All-NBA Second Team at the end of the season, while Barkley finished in tenth place in Most Valuable Player voting, and Johnson finished in eleventh place.

-In the Western Conference First Round of the 1994 NBA playoffs, the Suns swept the Golden State Warriors in three straight games, where Barkley scored a playoff career-high of 56 points in a 140–133 road win in Game 3, at the Oakland-Alameda County Coliseum Arena.
-However, after taking a 2–0 series lead over the Houston Rockets in the Western Conference Semi-finals, the Suns lost the series in seven games.
-The Rockets would go on to defeat the New York Knicks in seven games in the 1994 NBA Finals, winning their first ever NBA championship.
+The Suns finished sixth in the NBA in home-game attendance, with an attendance of 779,952 at the America West Arena during the regular season.